vaddi/basic/README.md

 Currently there are some incomplete Things in this Application, feel free to create a Fork or Send Solutions to me via GitHub.

+- [x] Build a Class for RSS/Atom Feeds
+- [x] Add RSS & Atom Feed Icons and Links (On the Site and on the Newspage)
+- [x] Cleanup extension Classes, reorganise Functions into speaking Classes
+- [ ] Add Back to Top scroll
 - [ ] Add a Database Wrapperclass to use more than the SQLite Database
 - [ ] Add MySQL Database class and Schama Asset
-- [x] Cleanup extension Classes, reorganise Functions into speaking Classes
-- [x] Build a Class for RSS/Atom Feeds
+- [ ] Refractoring dsgvo.js (Alos Cookie und Localstorage Settings in Page login.pgp)

 ## Links ##